Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 4. Use template: Edit Cloudflare Workers

-5. Or create custom token with permissions:
+5. Or create a custom token with:

 • Account - Cloudflare Pages: Edit